ilyashusain/jenkins-dynamic-agents-k8s/README.md

 In this article we will launch dynamic Jenkins agents as pods using the kubernetes plugin; the agents will run jobs, and then auto-delete themselves.
 This practice is also known as distributed jenkins builds.

 The motivation behind such a plugin is so that we can adhere to the controller/worker architecture that Jenkins was originally designed around, where the jenkins master assumes the role of a controller who off-loads work on to workers.
 This allows the jenkins master to focus on monitoring the builds without having to expend CPU by running jobs.
+This allows for scalability of jobs, where we can run many jobs at the same time without overburdening the jenkins master.

 ## Brief:

 We will create a service account via RBAC (Role Based Authentication Control) that provides admin privileges to our jenkins master deployment.
-We will then login to jenkins and download the kubernetes plugin for distributed jenkins builds, thereafter configuring jenkins to that affect.
+We will then login to jenkins and download the kubernetes plugin for distributed jenkins builds, thereafter configuring the jenkins master to that affect.
+We will then run an agent that runs a job, and observe its due self-deletion after it has completed said job.

 ## 1. Create an admin service account via RBAC and assign it to the jenkins deployment